New 42-day free trial

 Stay in the loop

 We may use social media, emails, blog posts, web pages, and sometimes phone calls to announce widespread operational changes.
-Follow us on our various channels to stay informed.
+We'd love it if you followed us on our various channels to stay informed.
 To subscribe to updates, simply go to our Status Page and click on "SUBSCRIBE TO UPDATES."

 Character set UTF-8